theodorDiaconu/doctrine-fixture-helper/README.md

 Doctrine Fixture Helper
 ==============================================

-The main idea of this is to decouple your DataFixture classes and avoid spaghetti.
+The main idea of this is to decouple your DataFixture classes to avoid spaghetti, and write elegant code by using a bit of functional PHP.

 ```
 composer require theodordiaconu/doctrine-fixture-helper dev-master